osrm/sigma/README.md

 Note that if bridging to Solana is available, tokens other than USDC can be supported, and thanks to Wormhole, various source chains can be supported for bridging, not limited to EVMs.

+The main goal of Windfall is to promote onboarding to Web3, especially Solana, through gamification, and cross-chain deposits play a crucial role in this mission.

 Here's how to use the frontend and understand the general flow of operations:

 - The end user connects to an EVM-compatible wallet *A* (we used Brave Wallet for testing)